-In some cases, cytogenetic analysis provides important information for the doctors who are determining your child's treatment options and prognosis.
+In some cases, karyotyping analysis provides important information for the doctors who are determining your child's treatment options and prognosis.
 For example, a translocation between chromosomes 15 and 17, abbreviated t(15;17), is associated with a diagnosis of acute promyelocytic leukemia (APL).
 This AML subtype has a more favorable prognosis and requires a different treatment approach than that of other AML subtypes.
+For more information on APL, see page 33.